trxsys/gluon/README.md

 # Running the Example Test

-After the compilation gluon and the tests the example test can be ran with
+After the compilation of gluon and the tests, the example test can be run with

 ```shell
 ./test.sh example